bnkc/unpack/README.md

 ### Command-line options

 This is the output of `un-pack -h`.
-To see the full set of command-line options, use `fd --help` which also includes a much more detailed help text.
+To see the full set of command-line options, use `un-pack --help` which also includes a much more detailed help text.

 ```